Sultan Jahan, Begum of Bhopal: Nawab Begum

 A great reformer in the tradition of her mother and grandmother, she was a member of Bharat Stree Mahamandal (The Great Circle of Indian Women) which promoted girls education.
 Sultan Jahan founded several important educational institutions in Bhopal, establishing free and compulsory primary education in 1918.

 During her reign, she had a particular focus on public instruction, especially female education.
 She built many technical institutes and schools and increased the number of qualified teachers.
 From 1920 until her death, she was the founding Chancellor of Aligarh Muslim University.
 As of 2020, she is the only women to have served as Chancellor of Aligarh Muslim University.
-She was also the first Woman Chancellor of any Indian University and was appointed in 1920.
+She was also the first Woman Chancellor of any Indian University and was appointed in 1920 and served in that position until 14 May 1930.

 Not just a reformer in the field of education, the Nawab Begum reformed taxation, the army, police, the judiciary and the jails, expanded agriculture, and constructed extensive irrigation and public works in the state.
 Also, she established an Executive and Legislative State Council in 1922 and began open elections for the municipalities.